How Much Do Authors Make? Here's the Honest Answer

 Every fledgling writer wonders, at least at some point, “How much do authors make?”
 Yes, many of us write because of the burning passion and creativity in the scary place that is our thoughts.
 But who hasn't dreamed of their book being in the hands of hundreds or thousands of fans?

-I’m going to make you mad at me right away, though: there is no way to determine exactly how much money an author will make from their book.
+I'm going to make you mad at me right away, though: There is no way to determine exactly how much money an author will make from their book.
 There are so many different factors that contribute to a book making money that it would be impossible to give you a solid answer.

 That, and I don't want people emailing me to say I lied to them about the exact dollar amount they're going to make from a book.
 No thank you.